 What if I can't afford to hire a lawyer?

 For those who can't afford a lawyer, there are both state and community-based legal programs offered throughout Montana.
 A list of those legal resources can be found on our Research and Resources Page.
 Free forms and information for various types of law can be also be accessed on the web at Montana Law Help and also on the State Law Library's website.

 How do I check that a person is licensed to practice law?

-To see if a member is licensed to practice in the State of Montana, click on "Attorney Search" in the main navigation menu and type their name into the search bar, and click "Continue."
+To see if a member is licensed to practice in the State of Montana, visit the Member Directory and type their name into the search bar, and click "Search."
 This search will only display those attorneys who are licensed and presently authorized to practice law in Montana.

 How do I file a complaint for the unauthorized practice of law?

 By Order of the Supreme Court dated April 20, 2010, the Unauthorized Practice of Law Commission was dissolved.
 All complaints about unauthorized practice should be directed to the Montana Office of Consumer Protection.
 They can be contacted online, or at (800) 481-6896.

 The State Bar of Montana will continue to assist with complaints against attorneys licensed in other states who are practicing in Montana.